Off-Plan vs Ready Property in Dubai: Full Investment Comparison (2026)

 The Comparison Table

-The table below summarises the key variables across both segments based on 2025 DLD data and market conditions.
+The table below summarises the key variables across both segments based on latest DLD-era data and early‑2026 market structure.

 | Variable | Off-Plan | Ready Property |